RHS Growing Guides

 Choosing

-Some varieties are more suitable for outdoor cropping than others.
-Larger fruits take longer to grow and ripen, so if you’ll be planting them outdoors, with a shorter growing season, it’s best to choose a variety with smaller fruits.
-You’ll also find several dwarf or compact varieties, ideal for containers on a sunny patio or balcony, or even a kitchen windowsill.
-When choosing, look in particular for varieties with an RHS Award of Garden Merit (AGM), which should grow and crop reliably – see our list of AGM fruit and veg and our Recommended Varieties below.
+When choosing, look in particular for varieties with an RHS Award of Garden Merit (AGM), which should grow and crop reliably – see our list of AGM fruit and veg (135kB pdf) and our Recommended Varieties below.
 You’ll also find sweet peppers growing in the veg areas at the RHS gardens over the summer months, so do visit to compare varieties and pick up growing tips.

 What and where to buy

 Sweet pepper seeds are widely available in garden centres and from online seed suppliers.
 Many also sell young plants in spring and early summer.
-These are ideal if you don’t have a suitably warm, bright place to raise good plants, or just want a few plants.
+These are ideal if you don’t have a suitably warm, bright place to raise good plants, or just want a few.
 Grafted plants may also be available – these are more vigorous and should crop more reliably in cooler growing conditions.
 They can be ordered from online suppliers for delivery from mid-spring.

 Recommended Varieties